Sections

 Nowadays the biggest producers of guayusa is Ecuador.
 The plant is an **evergreen** tree that blooms from late Spring to mid Summer and produces small red berries from white flowers.

-Both Yerba and Guayusa may be drank in the same fashion and the brewing process is not different (although there are different styles of the drink).
+Both yerba mate and guayusa may be drank in the same fashion and the brewing process is not different (although there are different styles of the drink).
 They may be consumed cold or hot, with or without additives.
 In South America they may be served as soft drinks, sometimes sold in supermarkets.

 There are certain variations in the processing methods of the plant leaves, but all in all they share lots of similarities with the generally perceived forms of **tea** (Camellia sinensis, mint tea or different infusions).